grumpyjames/limits_of_tda/README.md

 information returned is through the `OutboundEvents` interface.

-N.B Currently, only primitive(ish) types are poked into OutboundEvents.
+N.B Currently, only primitive(ish) types are poked into `OutboundEvents`.
 There's nothing to stop us using real objects, but we might find it trickier to write tests if you do...

 ## Part Zero: Dire warnings